Safety Guards & Handrails

 Emergency Stop Button

-Emergency stop devices provide the operator a means of stopping the lift during an emergency by pushing a button in order to prevent injury to personnel or material loss.
+Provides the operator a means of stopping the lift during an emergency by pushing a button to prevent injury.

 Key Lock Out Switch

-Key lock out switches allow control over the use and operation of the lift by the person responsible for being the only one to access and operate the lift.
-Prevents misuse and injuries.
+Allows control over the use and operation of the lift by the person responsible to access and operate the lift.

-Audible signals provide a warning sound that the lift equipment is moving.
-They can be tuned to match the areas noise level.
-Commonly used in Freight Lift applications to let others know the lift is in motion to the next level.
+Audible signals provide a warning sound that the lift equipment is moving and can be tuned to match the area’s noise level.